mallegeking/my-devops-journey/learning-log/Log1.md

 > systemctl list-units --> command to see a list of all active units systemd is currently managing

 ## Process Utilization

+# Commands

+> top --> tracks what your processes are doing in real time
+> htop --> like top but is more user friendly
+> lsof --> shows open files and processes that are using them
+> fuser --> identifies which processes are using specific files, sockets or filesystems